IrondiUg/RBAC_2FA_System/README.md

 - Some default logging credentials are in user.txt
 - default users have 2fa appended already, to get the codes, scan the generated QRcodes in [User_QRcodes folder](User_QRcodes/) with an authenticator app.

-- ⚠⚠ PLEASE ENSURE SYSTEM'S CLOCK IS IN SYNC WITH THE DEVICE IN WHERE YOUR AUTHENTICATION APP/CODES IS/ARE
+- ⚠⚠ PLEASE ENSURE SYSTEM'S CLOCK IS IN SYNC WITH THE DEVICE WHERE YOUR AUTHENTICATION APP/CODES IS/ARE